 Quizzes are not made up or excused.
 We drop at least the lowest 50% of your quiz grades to avoid the need for tracking excuses and giving make-ups, which is essential in order to handle the logistics of 10 or more quizzes during a semester.
 The point of the quizzes is to give you frequent, focused practice with the course material.
 The point of the small amount of credit is to provide incentive to do the quizzes.

 Make-up exams are held at 11:00 on the Tuesday following the exam, unless otherwise announced.
 If the make-up exam room is not announced before the make-up day, report to the TA lab.
 Make-up exams are only given to students with special circumstances such as serious illness, hospitalization, death in the family, judicial procedures, military service, or official school functions.
 Provide us with a copy of your letter from the registrar in advance for official school functions.
-For other excused absences you must provide documentation to the Dean of Students within one week of your return from illness/activity.
-The Dean of Students will verifiy your excuse and send us a notice.
+For other excused absences you must provide documentation to the Dean of Students’s office (in the “flag” building near the ice cream cone statue) within one week of your return from illness/activity.
+The Dean of Students’s office will verifiy your excuse and send your instructors a notice.
+The Dean of Student’s office will also send instructors a request for flexibility in cases which don’t fall within the official excuesed absences listed above but warrant considertation.
+An any case, if you believe you should be excused from a scheduled exam and don’t have an excuse from the Registrar, see someone in the Dean of Students’s office.
 Excusal from coursework or make-up opportunities are granted at the sole discretion of your instructor.

 To contest any grade you must submit an official regrade form to the Head TA within one week of the assignment’s original return date.
 The original return date is the date the exam was first made available for students to pick up or the grade was posted online in the case of homework assignments and programming quizzes.
 Note that a regrade means just that – we will regrade your assignment from scratch, which means you may end up with a lower score after the regrade.